F-35B forward arming and refueling point

-A U.S. Marine Corps F-35B Lightning ll assigned to Marine Fighter Attack Squadron (VMFA) 225, Marine Aircraft Group 13, 3rd Marine Aircraft Wing, prepares to takeoff during a forward arming and refueling point as part of Service Level Training Exercise 4-25 at Marine Corps Air Ground Combat Center, Twentynine Palms, California, Aug.
+A U.S. Marine Corps F-35B Lightning II assigned to Marine Fighter Attack Squadron (VMFA) 225, Marine Aircraft Group 13, 3rd Marine Aircraft Wing, receives fuel at a forward arming and refueling point as part of Service Level Training Exercise 4-25 at Marine Corps Air Ground Combat Center, Twentynine Palms, California, Aug.
 6, 2025.
-FARPs extend the operational range of a military aircraft, enabling them to remain engaged in combat or support operations without needing to return to a main base and allowing them to complete their mission.
-(U.S. Marine Corps photo by Lance Cpl.
-Parker Peichel)
+MCAGCC serves as the Marine Corps’ premier training venue for service-level exercises by providing realistic multi-domain environments to prepare forces for success in future conflicts.
+(U.S. Marine Corps video by Lance Cpl.
+Micah Thompson)

 |Date Taken: